LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Messaging/Messaging dashboards/real-time-messaging-dashboard-beta-overview.md

 {: .notice}
 In chat dashboard mode, agent summary status (i.e. Current Status) is not available.

-### Skills Section
+### Skills section

 ![](/img/real-time-messaging-dashboard-overview7.png)

-The skills section takes metrics from the Current and Closed Conversations sections and displays them in a skills table format.
+The [skills](admin-settings-skills-groups-connect-visitors-to-agents-by-skills.html) section takes metrics from the current and closed conversations sections and displays them in a skills table format.
 It is possible to see the skills next to one another.
 Compare the skills and see the distribution of the skills metrics.
 You can choose to view in either grid or card view, or export a snapshot to CSV (icons on the right).

 * **Open**: the number of open conversations are in that skill
 * **Unassigned:** the number of conversations unassigned and in queue